-- CRICOS Code: 093589G
+- CRICOS code: 093589G

-- VTAC Code: 3800638991
+- VTAC code: 3800638991

-- International VTAC Code: 3800638993
+- International VTAC code: 3800638993

 As a visual art student, you are encouraged to explore and develop your art practice throughout your three years of study, culminating in the graduate exhibition at the end of final year, where you will present your work to the public.
 The graduate exhibition attracts over 1000 attendees each year.

-As a student, you’ll attend weekly Art Forum talks presented by visiting national and international artists, and work closely with your peers and teaching staff to challenge your own ideas, processes, and develop the language to engage meaningfully and critically with your own work and others in the context of contemporary art practice.
+As a student, you will attend weekly Art Forum talks presented by visiting national and international artists, and work closely with your peers and teaching staff to challenge your own ideas, processes, and develop the language to engage meaningfully and critically with your own work and others in the context of contemporary art practice.

-You'll have have access to a private studio space located on campus, state-of-the-art workshops with expert technical staff who can assist in realising artistic ideas, and two gallery spaces, including the newly opened Buxton Contemporary, and the Margaret Lawrence Gallery.
+You will have have access to a private studio space located on campus, state-of-the-art workshops with expert technical staff who can assist in realising artistic ideas, and two gallery spaces, including the newly opened Buxton Contemporary, and the Margaret Lawrence Gallery.